-How Did Adam Know What to Name the Animals?
+How Adam Knew What to Name the Animals

 . . .
 And out of the ground the Lord God formed every beast of the field, and every fowl of the air; and brought them unto Adam to see what he would call them: and whatsoever Adam called every living creature, that was the name thereof.
 And Adam gave names to the cattle, and to the fowl of the air, and to every beast of the field . . .
 (Genesis 2:19-20)

 Most people know that Adam named the animals, but Adam had never seen an animal before, so how did he know what to name them?
 Hopefully, this article will help solve the mystery of how Adam knew what to name the animals.